Skip to main content

 Publications

-- General Editor of the 3-volume The New Cambridge History of Japan and Editor of vol. 3; The Modern Japanese Nation and Empire: c 1868 to the Twenty-First Century, and author of “Introduction: Placing Modern Japanese History in the Twenty-First Century,” pp. 1-58.
-Cambridge: Cambridge University Press, vol 3 2023, vol 2, Early Modern Japan in Asia and the World, 2024, vol 1 2025.
+General Editor of the 3-volume The New Cambridge History of Japan and Editor of vol. 3; The Modern Japanese Nation and Empire: c 1868 to the Twenty-First Century, and author of “Introduction: Placing Modern Japanese History in the Twenty-First Century,” pp. 1-58.
+Cambridge: Cambridge University Press, vol 3 2023, vol 2, Early Modern Japan in Asia and the World, 2024, vol 1 Premodern Japan: A Millenium of Evolving Themes, scheduled for 2026.

-- Post-Fascist Japan: Political Culture in Kamakura after World War II, Bloomsbury Press and a Weatherhead Institute Imprint book, 2018. 『ポスト・ファシストの日本――戦後鎌倉の政治文化, Japanese translation for Jinbun Shoin Press in press, May 2023.
+Post-Fascist Japan: Political Culture in Kamakura after World War II, Bloomsbury Press and a Weatherhead Institute Imprint book, 2018.
+A Japanese translation with Jinbun Shoin Press,『ポスム・ファシストの日本――戦後鎌倉の政治文化』, appeared in 2023.

-- Co-edited (with Rebecca Jennison) Imagination Without Borders: Visual Artist Tomiyama Taeko and Social Responsibility, Center for Japanese Studies, The University of Michigan, October 2010.
-Imagination Without Borders is accompanied by a website created by the Northwestern University Library Digital Scholarship Services.
+Imagination Without Borders: Visual Artist Tomiyama Taeko and Social Responsibility, Co-edited (with Rebecca Jennison) Center for Japanese Studies, The University of Michigan, October 2010 is centered on the work of a contemporary Japanese visual artist.
+This book was selected for permanent free on-line status in October 2019 by the University of Michigan Press through the Humanities Open Book project, funded by the National Endowment for the Humanities and the Andrew W. Mellon Foundation.
+Imagination Without Borders is accompanied by a trilingual website created by the Northwestern University Library Digital Scholarship Services,

-- Co-edited (with Mark Selden) Censoring History: Citizenship and Memory in Japan, Germany, and the United States, M.E.
+Co-edited (with Mark Selden) Censoring History: Citizenship and Memory in Japan, Germany, and the United States, M.E.
 Sharpe, 2000.
 Wrote introduction, "The Lessons of War, Global Power, and Social Change."
-Korean edition in 2008.
-Chinese edition 2011.
-For information on Censoring History, visit Routledge Publications.
+Korean edition in 2009.
+Chinese edition 2012.

-- Co-edited (with Mark Selden) Living with the Bomb: American and Japanese Cultural Conflicts in the Nuclear Age, M.E.
+Co-edited (with Mark Selden) Living with the Bomb: American and Japanese Cultural Conflicts in the Nuclear Age, M.E.
 Sharpe, 1997.
 Wrote introduction and last chapter.
 Also available as an ebook.
-For information on Living with the Bomb, visit Routledge Publications.

 Teaching Interests

-Undergraduate Teaching- Hein teaches several courses centered on modern Japan in its international context, such as The Modern Japanese City, and The World of Japan’s Empire as well as World War II in Asia.
+• Hein teaches several courses centered on modern Japan in its international context, such as The Modern Japanese City, The World of Japan’s Empire, and Okinawa: Histories, Cultures, Identities, as well as World War II in Asia.
 She also teaches a senior seminar on The Atomic Bomb, which focuses on both Japanese and American perspectives.

 Recent Awards and Honors